przemektmalon/3D/README.md

 -Shadows for point, spot and directional lights.

+-Tweak files for updating engine variables at runtime automatically from a file

 -Some basic UI elements (window, labels, buttons)

--Asset manager (meshes, fonts, textures)
+-Asset manager (models, fonts, textures)

 -Text rendering

 -Modern OpenGL approach

--Automatic asset loading from external .txt asset list.

 # Planned features

 -Depth of field

--LOD scaling for meshes
+-LOD scaling for models

 -Emissive and parallax mapping